Draft Katoa, Ka Ora: Auckland speed management plan 2024-2027 Draft Katoa, Ka Ora: Auckland speed management plan 2024-2027

 • the effect this has on parents letting their children walk or bike to school.
 This adds to congestion because parents feel they have to drive their kids to the school gate.

-The latest research shows that 61 percent of Aucklanders believe that lower speed limits could help reduce the number of serious injuries and deaths on Auckland roads, with 74 percent of Aucklanders willing to accept increases in travel time if it would help make travel safer in Auckland.
+Research from 2023 shows that 61 percent of Aucklanders believe that lower speed limits could help reduce the number of serious injuries and deaths on Auckland roads, with 74 percent of Aucklanders willing to accept increases in travel time if it would help make travel safer in Auckland.

 Download the KANTAR-AT Roading Customer Satisfaction - Attitudes towards Speed Reductions Jun-23 (PDF 861KB)